6 Ways to Onboard Customers to Your B2B eCommerce Portal

 Your B2B eCommerce portal is set up, and you’ve put the “Yes, we’re open” sign out.
 Now you’re anxiously ready for your customers to start filling the aisles of your new store.
 But here’s the thing — in the online world when your storefront is made of pixels and measured in bytes, getting your customers there happens a little differently.

-But think about it: you would welcome a customer that has just walked in to your store with a smile, right?
-And you’d probably offer to help them so as to find what they’re looking for.
-In the exciting world of e-commerce this welcoming process is called onboarding.
+Think about this: you would naturally welcome a customer with a smile, right?
+And you’d probably offer to help them find what they’re looking for.
+In the exciting world of eCommerce, this welcoming process is called onboarding.

-Customer onboarding is a structured and methodical way of briefing your customers about your B2B portal.
-This is meant to show your customers around your platform using specific content, while focusing on its main tools and key functions.
-Ultimately, this process is all about supporting your customers as they learn how to navigate around your B2B online store.
+Customer onboarding is a structured and methodical way of briefing your customers about your B2B eCommerce portal.
+It’s intended to show your customers around your storefront using specific content, while focusing on its main tools and key functions.
+Ultimately, this process is all about supporting your customers as they learn how to navigate your online B2B store.

-Why it is important to do so?
-Numerous researches have shown that the first experience your customers have with your online service sets the tone for your entire relationship with them.
-Even more, successful onboarding can significantly increase customer profitability.
-This merely means that a poor and confusing onboarding experience may harm your business.
-In other words, a smooth onboarding process is essential for your business’s growth and sustainability.
+Why is customer onboarding important?
+Numerous studies have shown that the first experience your customers have with your online service sets the tone for your entire relationship with them.
+In fact, successful onboarding can significantly increase customer profitability.
+This means that a poor and confusing customer onboarding experience has the potential to actually harm your business, whereas a smooth onboarding process will help lay the foundation for your business’s overall growth and sustainability.